wireinject/wire/README.md

 [![godoc](https://godoc.org/github.com/google/wire?status.svg)][godoc]

 > [!WARNING]
-> This project is no longer maintained.
+> This origin project is no longer maintained.
 >
-> If you wish to update or extend wire, please do so in a fork.
+> This is a version maintained by wireinject/wire.

 Wire is a code generation tool that automates connecting components using [dependency injection][].
 Dependencies between components are represented in